Phos Hilaron: Origins

 The hymn was first recorded by an unknown author in the Apostolic Constitutions, which was written in the late 3rd or early 4th century.
 It is found in a collection of songs to be sung in the morning, in the evening, before meals, and at candle lighting.

 Phos Hilaron is to be sung at the lighting of lamps in the evening and so is sometimes known as the "Lamplighting Hymn".
 Despite some of the words to the other three songs being from Scripture or in one case dated to around 150, Phos Hilaron is the first to be considered an actual hymn in the modern sense.
 It is certainly the first complete example.
 It is far more rhythmic than the others and is divided into twelve verses varying between five, six, eight, nine, ten and eleven syllables a verse.
 Basil of Caesarea (329–379) spoke of the singing of the Phos Hilaron as a cherished tradition of the church, the hymn being already considered old in his day (though some attribute the composition of the song to Basil himself).
 The original melody, as used by the Greek Orthodox Church in the original text, is considered taxing on the voice as it spans almost two octaves, with the voice peaking on the words "Heavenly" and "the Father" (see word painting).

 At that time in Jerusalem, a lamp was kept perpetually burning in the empty tomb of Christ, its glow a symbol of the living light of Jesus.
 As Christians gathered to worship, the hymn was sung; in a tradition known as the lighting of the lamps, a candle lit from the lamp was brought forth from the tomb, its bright, solitary flame calling the church to celebrate the Risen Lord.

 Athenogenes of Pedachtoë, a saint of unknown date but whose saint's day is 16 July, is believed by some to have composed this hymn on the way to being martyred.
 He is often depicted as an elderly bishop with the executioner's arm paralyzed until the saint has completed his song.
 The Roman Martyrology states: "In Pontus, the birthday of Saint Athenogenes, [is celebrated.
 He was] an aged theologian, who, when about to consummate his martyrdom by fire, sang a hymn of joy, which he left in writing to his disciples."
 He is probably identical to the bishop who was martyred with ten disciples in Sebaste, Armenia, on July 16 during the reign of Emperor Diocletian, most probably c.
 A.D.
 305.

 Sophronius of Jerusalem (560− 638), who was known for his poetry, is believed to have revised the hymn and Orthodox liturgical books often identify him as the author.

 Modern usage

 Orthodox Christianity

-The hymn is a fixed part of the Orthodox vespers service, sung or recited daily, at the entrance when great vespers is celebrated and, in all cases, after the "lamp lighting psalms", aka, "Lord, I have cried..." and their stichera and immediately preceding the prokeimenon.
+The hymn is a fixed part of the Orthodox vespers service, sung or recited daily, at the entrance when great vespers is celebrated and, in all cases, after the "lamp lighting psalms", "Lord, I have cried..." and their stichera and immediately preceding the prokeimenon.